Symbolic Pauli Propagation for Gradient-Enabled Pre-Training of Quantum Circuits: Propagation of Observables

 \subsection{Explicit representation of circuits}

-Although the exact computation of all propagated terms for an observable does not scale efficiently and becomes computationally impractical even for modest circuit sizes due to branching, analyzing its representation at low depths and for a small number of qubits can still provide valuable insights.
-Such studies of the functional structure of observables may inform the design of more effective ansätze, potentially contributing to the development of \textit{barren-plateau}-resistant architectures, as discussed later in this section.
+Before introducing the truncation schemes of Secs.~\ref{subsec:truncW} and \ref{subsec:truncV}, we first examine how exact, untruncated propagation scales with circuit depth.
+Even for a modest system size, the number of surviving Pauli words grows so quickly that both storing them and applying the propagation rules to each of them at every subsequent gate become increasingly costly, motivating the cutoffs introduced later in this section.

-For this study, we consider the 12-qubit local entangler ansatz, whose circuit representation is shown in Fig.~\ref{fig:locent_ansatz} at depths 1, 2, 3, and 4, corresponding to successive iterations of the blocks inside the dashed rectangle.
-We focus on analyzing the propagation of the observable \(Z_0\) through these circuit layers.
+For this study, we consider the 16-qubit local entangler ansatz, whose circuit representation is shown in Fig.~\ref{fig:locent_ansatz} at depths 1, 2 and 3, corresponding to successive iterations of the blocks inside the dashed rectangle.
+We focus on analyzing the propagation of the observable $Z$ on the last qubit ($Z_{15}$) through these circuit layers.

-We define the \textit{frequency} of a Pauli word as the number of sine and cosine factors it contains.

 Fig.~\ref{fig:locent_distdepth} shows the distribution of the final propagated terms in terms of Pauli weights (left) and frequencies (right), with each row corresponding to a different circuit depth.
 The colored terms (blue on the left, green on the right) represent the effective terms that survive the trimming process, contributing to the functional form of the observable, while the gray terms indicate those discarded during the expectation value computation.